#HOWrace in NYC

 Since the publication of HOW, when Dov's phone rings, sometimes the caller wants to talk to him about LRN and sometimes they want to talk about the book.
 Because there may be some confusion, and in the spirit of transparency, we would be remiss if we didn't openly disclose a few things.

 While Dov's company's mission and his mission with HOW are the same, they represent two separate manifestations.
 LRN is a mission-inspired company with hundreds of corporate client partners, including many well-known global brands.
 HOW, the book, this site, and the community that we build around this philosophy is not intended to be a purely commercial enterprise.

-While LRN has provided financial assistance to the launch of HOW, there is no expectation that HOW will directly generate revenue for LRN.
 Through the communities associated with HOW, we welcome commentary and relationships with individuals and companies regardless of their relationship with LRN.
 When a company having a commercial relationship with LRN is featured in a substantive manner on this site or through other associated channels, the relationship with LRN will be disclosed.

 Any payments Dov receives as a speaker—whether he is speaking about his book or LRN—go directly to his company.
 He forfeits any royalties from books purchased by LRN for purely promotional purposes.
 Royalties from all other sales of the book go to Dov.

 Should there ever be a potential conflict between Dov's role as CEO of LRN and his role at HOW, we will be upfront about it here.